THE LAST BEST HOPE

 Rousseau needed a general will concept for the same reason as that of its initial proposer, Hobbes.
 Any political philosophy that advocates total surrender of its citizen’s powers to a Sovereign – rather than, as in democracies, to a body of elected officials who must periodically resubmit themselves to selection through their citizens’ votes – needs to claim inclusion of some other mechanism through which the sovereign can be to at least some degree guided by the citizens’ wishes.
 Without this the system’s unfairness and absurdity (might = right, and winner takes all until supplanted by some younger and/or luckier and/or more vicious “winner”) is too obvious to all participants.
 Briefly, our support for our naked emperors has always required provision of at least some suggestion of a fig leaf.

 Robespierre’s fig leaf was large, in that Rousseau’s concepts of the sovereign and the general will were particularly nebulous and subjective15.
 This left his general will wide open to interpretation by Robespierre as a kind of spiritual national and ethnic consciousness that could be felt or channeled by a talented and attuned leader – unsurprisingly, and of course, by Robespierre.
-(As a brief pause and digression: this claim of a mystical blood and soil national consciousness that has in some sense chosen, and/or can be channeled by, “The Great Leader” has been regurgitated and reused by virtually every other opportunistic authoritarian thug after Robespierre; up to and very much including Russia’s present tyrant and America’s aspirant one16).
+(As a brief pause and digression: this claim of a mystical blood and soil national consciousness that has in some sense chosen, and/or can be channeled by, “The Great Leader” has been regurgitated and reused by virtually every other opportunistic authoritarian thug after Robespierre; up to and very much including Russia’s present tyrant and America’s aspirant one16.
+It is presented as being in some undefinable but emotionally redolent sense more authentic and effective than democracy.
+ODRPO demonstrably, as per the observations laid out in Timothy Ferris' superb book The Science of Liberty, it just isn't.)

 Returning to late 1700’s America, our Founding Fathers’ attempt to incorporate their most valuable Moderate Enlightenment insights into our foundational documents was noble and as well executed as could reasonably have been hoped for at that time.
 But the idea is now gaining ground within Enlightenment scholarship of our entire Moderate Enlightenment stream having been deeply flawed 18.
 We can see it to have represented at best the mutually agreed postponement of a battle that we never really had any intellectually honest prospect for avoiding; and at worst to have amounted to opportunistic exploitation by us wealthy white men of our unearned financial and educational birth advantages for perpetuation of our dominance.

 In particular, and on the matter of “their minds being too weak”, there does seem to have been something malodorous about the position of Hobbes, Burke, Adams, Hamilton and all our other Moderate proponents of sovereign or “limited democracy” government.
-It should not have taken them – and us too, as it’s now back on the rise in many of our societies – so long to understand our denial of equal opportunity education and full voting rights to women and brown people from our convenient assumption of their minds being too weak as nothing but a cruel negative feedback loop that we were maintaining.
-Basically, that they have always been less smart than ourselves only and exactly to the extent that we have been coercively keeping them that way.
+It should not have taken them – and us too, as it’s now back on the rise in many of our societies – so long to understand our denial of equal opportunity education and full voting rights to women and brown people from our convenient assumption of their minds being too weak as nothing but a cruel negative feedback loop being maintained by ourselves.
+Basically, that they have always been less smart than us only and exactly to the extent that we have been coercively keeping them that way.
 (I’ll put half of my lab rats on half rations; and then, after a month, euthanize all the skinny ones.)

 To return now to the rise of post-structuralism; my community was basically just asleep at the switch.
 With relations between science and the humanities being already at a low ebb, as per C.P.
 Snow’s observations, we were unfortunately just not paying as much attention as we should have been to what was going on in their classrooms and journals.
 We did not begin to take it seriously until the 1990s, by which time its damage was virtually irreversible.
 Paul Gross and Norman Levitt’s excellent 1994 book, The Academic Left and its Quarrels With Science, was too little and too late to stop the rot.